Migrating from Heroku CI to Jenkins on AWS – Part Two

 June 15, 2018

-In the previous post, I went into depth about our migration from Heroku CI to Jenkins on AWS by containerizing our CI/CD using Amazon Elastic Container Service (ECS) and the Amazon EC2 Container Service Plugin for Jenkins.
-This allowed us the flexibility of defining all of the different types of build agents we required as different Docker images, along with the scalability of Amazon allowing us to scale up and down our compute resources as demand requires.
+In Migrating from Heroku CI to Jenkins on AWS – Part One, I went into depth about our migration.
+We containerized our CI/CD using Amazon Elastic Container Service (ECS) and the Amazon EC2 Container Service Plugin for Jenkins.
+This allowed us the flexibility of defining all of the required types of build agents as different Docker images.
+This, along with the scalability of Amazon, allowed us to scale up and down our compute resources as demand required.

-At first, we were only running the build agents as Docker containers, but at the client’s suggestion, we also investigated running the Jenkins master as a Docker container.
-There were a few tripping points along the way, but we ultimately were able to achieve this as well and the benefits of this configuration made it worth the extra effort.
+At first, we were only running the build agents as Docker containers.
+Then, at the client’s suggestion, we investigated running the Jenkins master as a Docker container.
+There were a few tripping points along the way, but we ultimately achieved this as well.
+The benefits of this configuration made it worth the extra effort.

 One key consideration in running the Jenkins master as a container is maintaining state.
 By design, each time you create a Docker container from an image, it starts from a clean slate.
-This works well for the build agents as it ensures consistent results since each job execution will not be affected by the results of a previous execution.
-This however is not the functionality we want for the Jenkins master, as we want to be able to upgrade the Jenkins master without losing the job configurations or build results.
+This works well for the build agents as it ensures consistent results.
+Each job execution will not be affected by the results of a previous execution.
+This however is not the functionality we want for the Jenkins master.
+We want to be able to upgrade the Jenkins master without losing the job configurations or build results.

-Docker volumes do allow for the creation of persistent storage for a Docker container that ensures that data is maintained beyond the lifecycle of a Docker container.
-This only gets us one step further however because we would still be tied to the lifecycle of an EC2 instance.
+Docker volumes do allow for the creation of persistent storage for a Docker container.
+It has to ensure that data is maintained beyond the lifecycle of a Docker container.
+This only gets us one step further, however.
+We would still be tied to the lifecycle of an EC2 instance.
 With frequent updates to the AMI that AWS mantains for ECS, this would quickly become a headache to try to keep the operating system up to date.
 It would require freqent manual maintenance that would take time away from other areas of the project.
 It also isn’t a cloud-native approach to this problem.

-Amazon Elastic File System (EFS) allows us to create a network file store that, similar to Docker volumes, lives beyond the lifecycle of the EC2 instances that it is attached to.
+Amazon Elastic File System (EFS) allows us to create a network file store.
+Similar to Docker volumes, it lives beyond the lifecycle of the EC2 instances that it is attached to.
 It will also automatically scales to accomodate the files stored on the filesystem so we won’t need to constantly expand storage as we need it.

-In order to leverage EFS, we modified the launch configuration for our auto scaling group to mount the EFS file system as an NFS share each time a new instance is launched in the group.
+In order to leverage EFS, we modified the launch configuration.
+Our auto-scaling group mounts the EFS file system as an NFS share each time a new instance is launched in the group.
 This ensures that the files for the Jenkins master are always available at a known location on each instance in the Auto Scaling group.
 Second, the task definition that we create for the Jenkins master mounts a data volume that maps the mounted volume to the location within the Jenkins master container that Jenkins uses to store files (/var/jenkins_home by default).
-Now each time we upgrade our EC2 instances or the container running the Jenkins master, our configuration and build results are maintained.

 Accessing Jenkins Logs